-Having the best tawa for dosa is essential in every Indian kitchen for healthy cooking.
+Having the best dosa pan is essential in every Indian kitchen for healthy cooking.
 You already know the benefits of eating this nutritious south Indian dish, and you can easily prepare it at home using the right pan.
-So, which tawa is best for dosa – a non-stick or cast iron one?
+So, which dosa tawa is better – a non-stick or cast iron one?
 You’ll get to know soon!

 The aroma of freshly cooked dosa getting prepared that sparks out while you’re sitting in a south Indian café is magical, isn’t it?

 A dosa has a charm of its own with its crispiness filled with mashed potatoes and how artistically shaped it is.
 Many people feel that it is a crepe, but it is not.
 While a crepe is made up of flour and other sweet varieties, while a dosa comprises of black gram, rice and all varieties added are savoury.